Individuals and Families

 What is the purpose of the TDR Fund?

-The Title Defect Recision(TDR) Fund was created to maintain and administer refunds to retail purchasers of motor vehicles who suffer damages from motor vehicle dealers who fail to provide a valid certificate of title in the purchaser’s name within the statutorily required period of time.
+The Title Defect Recision(TDR) Fund was created to maintain and administer refunds to retail purchasers of motor vehicles who suffer damages from motor vehicle dealers who fail to provide a valid certificate of title in the purchaser’s name within the statutorily required period of time or fail to make certain required disclosures.
 For more information, see Ohio Revised Code (ORC) Section 4505.181 and ORC 1345.52.
 If the Ohio Attorney General pays a consumer on behalf of a dealer as a result of a TDR payout, then the dealer must obtain a surety bond.

-Under the law, the retail purchaser has an unconditional right to rescind the transaction and the dealer has an obligation to refund to the retail purchaser all monies paid, if one of the following applies:
+Under the law, the retail purchaser has an unconditional right to rescind the transaction and the licensed Ohio dealer has an obligation to refund to the retail purchaser all monies paid, if the dealership did not have title in the name of the dealership on the date of purchase and one of the following applies:

-• The dealer does not have a certificate of title issued in their name at the time of sale and fails to obtain a certificate of title in the consumer’s name after 40 days from the date of the purchase;
+• The dealer fails to obtain a certificate of title in the consumer’s name after 40 days from the date of the purchase;

 • The certificate of title for the vehicle indicates that it is a rebuilt salvage vehicle, and that fact was not disclosed to the consumer in writing before the execution of the purchase agreement; or